Schizophrenia is a chronic brain disorder. It can cause many symptoms, including:

 According to the nonprofit group Food for the Brain, people with schizophrenia often have low blood levels of folic acid, or vitamin B9.
 Taking folic acid supplements may help reduce symptoms.
-A 2014 research review notes that other B vitamins, including vitamins B12 and B6, may also be helpful.
+A 2014 notes that other B vitamins, including vitamins B12 and B6, may also be helpful.
 Several studies have used a combination of these vitamins.

 The research review also looked at a few small studies that suggest vitamins C and E may be beneficial.
 But the review concluded that more research is needed.
 Some studies have linked vitamin D deficiency, especially early in life, with schizophrenia.
 It isn’t clear whether people who have already been diagnosed benefit from taking the vitamin.

 Fish oil is a rich source of omega-3 fatty acids.
 These nutrients are known to reduce inflammation in your body.
 Inflammation may play a role in many mental illnesses, including schizophrenia.
-In a study involving 81 young people at high risk of schizophrenia, those who took fish oil supplements were less likely to develop the condition.
+In a involving 81 young people at high risk of schizophrenia, those who took fish oil supplements were less likely to develop the condition.
 The results are promising, but more research is needed.